-Shoulder pain refers to the pain experienced around the shoulder where the arm joins the upper torso.
-Shoulder pain can be caused by some elements, and we will have a look at them briefly.
+Shoulder pain refers to the pain around the shoulder where the arm joins the upper torso.
+This type of pain is extremely common.
+Here are some common types of shoulder pain:

 This refers to stiffness in the shoulder joint that persistently makes it difficult to achieve full shoulder motion range.
 Frozen shoulder is as a result of tightening, swelling and thickening of the tissue surrounding this joint.
 This takes up the space the shoulder uses for movement and makes any motion stiff and painful.
 The actual cause of frozen shoulder is not known though there are factors that increase the risk.
 These include surgery, injury, diabetes and other health conditions such as hyperthyroidism.

 Rotator cuff refers to the group of tendons and muscles around the shoulder joint.
 These tendon and muscles are responsible for keeping the shoulder in the right position and allowing controlled motion.
 Common symptoms of rotator cuff disorder include pain when the arm is above the shoulder, pain when you move the arm in an arc away from the body, pain at night and pain experienced at the side and front of the shoulder.